California is seeking state senators to represent 20 of its newly drawn districts, each home to more than 900,000 constituents.

 The state Senate is seeing a shake-up this year due to a combination of term limits and new district maps following the 2020 Census.
 Senators serve staggered, four-year terms, and the 20 even-numbered districts are on the ballot this year.
 So some voters who were to pick a state senator in 2022 are now in new districts and won’t get a chance until 2024.

 Seven of the 40 current senators can’t run again due to term limits.
 Another four have chosen not to seek re-election.
-For some, that’s to pursue higher office: Sydney Kamlager of Los Angeles is running for Congress and Steve Glazer of Walnut Creek is running for state controller.
+For some, that’s to pursue higher office: Sydney Kamlager of Los Angeles is running for Congress while Brian Dahle is running for governor.
 The others – Connie Leyva of Chino and Andreas Borgeas of Fresno – are bowing out of politics altogether.

 The current Senate has 31 Democrats and 9 Republicans.
-While control is out of reach, if they flip at least five seats, Republicans could eliminate Democrats’ two-thirds control that allows them to pass tax increases or put constitutional amendments on the ballot without any Republican votes.
-Two Democrats are running unopposed, so have essentially already been hired.
-We’re spotlighting five particularly noteworthy races.
+If they flip at least five seats, Republicans could eliminate Democrats’ two-thirds control that allows them to pass tax increases or put constitutional amendments on the ballot without any Republican votes.

 - American Independent